 Panna Meena Kund

 Panna Meena Kund step-well has lately shot into fame because many travelers have featured this place on their Instagram feed and blogs.
-While previously, one could walk down the water reservoir through the steps, now it’s prohibited and guards ensure the compliance.
+While previously, one could walk down the water reservoir through the steps, now it’s prohibited and guards ensure compliance.

 Location – Amer Town

-Hotels and resorts in Jaipur
+Hotels and Resorts in Jaipur

 There are many beautiful hotels and resorts in and around Jaipur.
 A few are heritage properties, the rest are newly built in local architectural style replicating the grandeur of yesteryear.